willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 **Attention mapping other network architectures**: Conduct broad survey of network for action recognition, apply all attention mapping methods to compare and contrast their use.

+* Generate attention maps that only indicate regions salient to a specific frame in the temporal input stack by mean blanking the corresponding frame in the input stack, computing attention maps for both and subtracting one from another.

 ## Divergent